 Rethinking Wildlife Tourism: From Entertaining to Educational Experiences

 We all have it.
 The call of the wild.
-But as unethical wildlife experiences are increasingly exposed, and the lack of education for both travelers and the industry at large is revealed, the urgency to review interactions with animals whilest on holiday is set to gain pace.
+But as unethical wildlife experiences are increasingly exposed, and the lack of education for both travelers and the industry at large is revealed, the urgency to review interactions with animals whilst on holiday is set to gain pace.

 Whether it’s the slow realization that ‘we are nature’, not separate from it (long known by Indigenous peoples) or that the human race is tapping into a deeper sense of empathy and humility, this long overdue ‘wake up’ to the suffering endured by animals in tourism deserves our attention.